Mon - Fri: 9:00AM - 5:00PM EST

 SUMMARY

 The extent of claims against schools for negligence has remained fairly constant for more than two decades.
 Overwhelmingly, published decisions in simple negligence cases have favored school district defendants.
-A large proportion of these decisions have hinged on government and official immunity and on failure of plaintiffs to prove breach of duty.
+A large proportion of these decisions have hinged on government and official immunity and on the failure of plaintiffs to prove breach of duty.

 [1] National SAFE KIDS Campaign.
 School Injury Fact Sheet.
 Washington: NSKC, 2004.